 Ingredients

-- Arborio rice - its creamy texture makes it perfect for risotto
+- Arborio rice - Its creamy texture makes it perfect for risotto.

-How to Make it
+How to Make Electric Skillet Risotto

 - Boil some water in your electric skillet by turning the dial to 400ºF and covering with the lid.